The Benefits of Multi-Age Grouping

 Building Stronger Relationships

-Traditionally children move from one class to the next each year.
+In traditional education, children move from one class to the next each year.
 This means not only a new set of academic expectations, different routines, and different classroom structures, but a different teacher.

 In multi-age classrooms teachers have a longer period of time to get to know a student and their family, and vice versa.
 When teachers really get to know a student, they are able to tailor instruction in regards to both content and delivery.
 They know how to hook a specific child onto a topic or into a lesson.
 They know what kind of environment a child needs to feel successful.